IsakThornqvist/Assignment-L3/README.md

 # Drawing Game Application
-This is a application (L3) that was made as part of the 1dv610 course at LNU university in Kalmar, The application itself is a multiplayer drawing game built with Web Components and vanilla JavaScript.
+This is an application (L3) that was made as part of the 1dv610 course at LNU university in Kalmar, The application itself is a multiplayer drawing game built with Web Components and vanilla JavaScript.
 Players take turns drawing words while keeping track of scores in this engaging and interactive browser-based game.
 Built on top of the custom my-board drawing module, this application demonstrates clean code principles and modular architecture.

 ## Features